What’s the Best Wood for a Patio

 The very best types of wood are Northern white and Western red cedar.
 They are native to North America and commonly used in patios as well as outdoor furniture.
 They are known for being lightweight and extremely durable in outdoor conditions.
-Cedar can show cracks in its grain and knots, but it is durable for 20 years or more, and you won’t have to worry about warping or rotting, unless you choose to stain the light colored woods, which will often weather to be a silver-gray hue.
+Cedar can show cracks in its grain and knots.
+But it is durable for 20 years or more.
+And you won’t have to worry about warping or rotting.
+Unless you choose to stain the light colored woods, which will often weather to be a silver-gray hue.

-Teak is another option, which is durable enough to pass down through generations and only light maintenance is needed like periodic light sanding as well as cleaning to remove surface dirt.
+Teak is another option, which is durable enough to pass down through generations and only light maintenance is need like periodic light sanding as well as cleaning to remove surface dirt.
 It is straight-grained and dense, and won’t crack over time.
 The high mineral content allows it to be rot resistant even in the wettest conditions.